MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 **Example 2.
 Batch trim versions on a single library on a site.**

-To delete versions that are older than 30 days in document library ‘Documents’ in the site collection `https://contoso.sharepoint.com`.
+To delete versions that are older than 30 days in document library 'Documents' in the site collection `https://contoso.sharepoint.com`.

 :::image type="content" source="media/version-history/batch-trim-single-lib.png" alt-text="batch trim single library":::